jae0/adapt/README.md

 ---

-# NOTE: As of 1 June 2020, I will reduce the frequency of results.
-This is because interest in the results seems to be only local (Nova Scotia) and it requires a lot of computational time on my ageing laptop.
-I will update Nova Scotia more frequently.
-Let me know if you would like me to update your province more frequently.
+# NOTE: As of 1 June 2020, I am reducing the frequency of updates to the results.
+This is because interest in the results is waning as provinces start relaxing distancing measures and closures.
+I will continue with local updates (Nova Scotia) for a little longer.
+Let me know if you would like me to update your province more frequently as well.

 ---